Circadiaware/coretemp-cwt/README.md

 # coretemp-cwt
-Circadian rhythm nadirs inference using continuous wave transforms on non invasive core body temperature
+Circadian rhythm nadirs inference using continuous wave transforms on non invasive core body temperature.
+Allows visualization and also outputs actual minimum temperature times for each day.
+Code is messy (was hacked together for personal use and then published w/o modification)

 ## Author and license